 James Croal Jackson (he/him) is a Filipino-American poet who works in film production.
 He has two chapbooks, Our Past Leaves (Kelsay Books, 2021) and The Frayed Edge of Memory (Writing Knights Press, 2017).
 He edits The Mantle Poetry from Pittsburgh, Pennsylvania. (jamescroaljackson.com)

 Christine Junge is currently shopping two novels to agents: One about a woman trying to find out why her sister committed suicide, and another about a college student who finds healing in the connection she makes with a dog and the owner of an animal shelter.
 She lives in San Jose, CA, with her husband and baby.
-In addition to creative writing, Christine does freelance writing and editing, mostly in the non-profit sphere.
+In addition to creative writing, Christine also does writing and editing in the non-profit space.
 She’s also hard at work on her next book, which features a character dealing with debilitating anxiety.

 Tara King writes poems, fiction, zines, games, essays, and pieces for performance.
 She lives in Albuquerque, New Mexico.